 Le Havre, the City Rebuilt by Auguste Perret

 UNESCO named Le Havre a World Heritage Site in 2005 to honor the humanity and civic planning that went into the construction of the new site.
-Le Harvey is renowned for its uniqueness created by the Auguste Perret.
+Le Harve is renowned for its uniqueness created by the Auguste Perret.
 It is also used as a post-war architecture example.

-About Le Havre
+The History of Le Havre

 Founded by King Francis I in 1517, Le Havre’s history is filled with conflict and destruction.
 During the Second World War, heavy bombardment caused complete destruction of the administrative and cultural center of the city.
 This bombardment also caused damage to homes within the city, causing more than 5,000 deaths and leaving countless people homeless.